eabogle/numerical-methods/README.md

 # num-calc
-Housing all Numerical Calculus codes for class, homework, study.
+Housing all Numerical Methods codes for class (MTH 551-553), homework, and study.